Klithik/bowerbird/README.md

 A lightweight, flexible directory organizer written in Go that automatically sorts your files based on type, date, or both.

 > [!WARNING]
+> Creation date has not been validated in MacOs, so i recommend not using the flag "creation" in those systems.

+> [!WARNING]
 > Currently Unix-compatible only.
 Windows support is not available yet.

 ## What is Bowerbird?